 Conventional room heating with radiators.
-Much of the heat rises upwards.
-The areas directly near the radiators are strongly heated, while areas further away in the room are significantly less heated or not at all.
+Much of the heat rises to the top.
+The areas directly around the heater are heated up strongly, while areas further away in the room are significantly less heated or not at all.

 Range of Applications

-A large area transmits even heat to the room.
+A large area transmits heat evenly to the room.
 All parts of the room are equally warm.
-The system can also be used as a chilled ceiling without structural alteration.
+The system can also be used as a chilled ceiling without structural structural changes.

 Heat is released into the room over a large area.
-Part of the heat rises upwards.
-The system can also be used for wall cooling without structural alteration.
+Part of the heat rises to the top.
+The system can also be used as wall cooling without any structural changes.

 The room is evenly heated across the floor.
 Use as floor cooling is technically possible but not recommended.